JackRichard889/JackRichard889/README.md

 ### Hello! 👋👋

-#### I'm Jack, a 👨‍🎓 high school student in 🌎 Worcester, Massachusetts.
+#### I'm Jack, a 👨‍🎓 freshman student at Worcester Polytechnic Institute in 🌎 Worcester, Massachusetts.

-#### Programming has been my passion for years, and during that time, I've developed...
+#### Programming has been my passion for years, and I've learned programming languages, such as...

-- A mobile game engine. (🚧 in progress)
-- An exciting mobile game. (🚧 in progress)
-- A virtual assistant app.
-- Image detection through machine learning.
-- A remade version of The Oregon Trail game from 1971. (🏫 group school project)
-- A scheduling application for my school (🏫 also, group school project)
-- Soooo many more small personal projects.

-#### I know programming languages, such as...

 - ☕ Java
 - 🐍 Python
 - ⏩ Swift
+- 👓 C#
 - ⭐ Kotlin (my favorite by far)
+- ⌨️ TypeScript / JavaScript
 - And a few more!

 #### I have some work experience, like...